Skip to content

 Use open("todos.txt", "r")and readlines()

-Use .strip() to remove newlines
+Use .strip() to remove newline characters

 Handle file-not-found with try / except